Awawdi/environment_variables/README.md

 When I create a new environment variable, it only exists for that session.
 When I close the terminal/program, the environment variable no longer exists.
 How can I make these variables persist?

+### Persistence

 My preferred way is to use python-dotenv library
-First install the library
+*   First install the library
 pip3 install python-dotenv
-then create a .env file in the same directory as the Python file resides.
+*   then create a .env file in the same directory as the Python file resides.
-Next, create a variable inside .env file like this:
-Name = value
+*   Next, create a variable inside .env file like this: Name = value

-Back into the code, I will import the library from dotenv import load_dotenv calling load_dotenv function, brings environment variables into os.environ, and now I can access them. print(os.environ["API_USER"])
+*   Back into the code, I will import the library from dotenv import load_dotenv

+calling load_dotenv function, brings environment variables into os.environ, and now I can access them. print(os.environ["API_USER"])

-Cool for now.
+### Cool for now

 What if I have two environments, each has its own keys.
 How can I verify Production environment is using Production keys and Development environment is using Development keys?
 I can specify more than one .env file, and direct load_dotenv to locate the correct .env file.